 Pattern Indicates Example Large spike at lag 1 that decreases after a few lags.
 A moving average term in the data.
-Use the autocorrelation function to determine the order of the moving average term. - Large spike at lag 1 followed by a damped wave that alternates between positive and negative correlations.
+Use the autocorrelation function to determine the order of the moving average term. h {ter} a q ab Large spike at lag 1 followed by a damped wave that alternates between positive and negative correlations.
 A higher order moving average term in the data.
-Use the autocorrelation function to determine the order of the moving average term.
-Barre Significant correlations at the first or second lag, followed by correlations that are not significant.
+Use the autocorrelation function to determine the order of the moving average term. - Inglander Significant correlations at the first or second lag, followed by correlations that are not significant.
 An autoregressive term in the data.
 The number of significant correlations indicate the order of the autoregressive term.
-Johnson
+14 e-14be